Lucyjpjones/wean-cuisine/testing.md

 #### Testing user stories

-Testing my site members's <u>key priorities</u>:
+Testing my site member's <u>key priorities</u>:

-**1. Simple, user-friendly site that is easy to navigate**
+**1. A Simple, user-friendly site that is easy to navigate**
- - Site includes a main navbar featuring a dropdown side nav, with same and different page navigation.
+ - Site includes a main navbar featuring a dropdown side nav, with the same and different page navigation.

 - Navigation menu is fixed so is always visible to the user.
-- Brand logo directs user back to homepage from anywhere on the site.
+- Brand logo directs the user back to the homepage from anywhere on the site.

 ![Navbar with brand logo](static/assets/images/readme/navbar.png)